sundgenomics/sundgenomics.github.io/sequencing_sensitive_data_2.md

 **Template email to send to genomics@sund.ku.dk**

 ```
-Request to process data
+Request to process data for submission SUBXXX

-Research Project Owner _[FULL NAME]_ would like the Genomics Platform to sequence the various pools placed in the Genomics Platform freezer - and including sensitive personal data from patients - during the timeframe of _[01-07-2023]_ to _[31-12-2025]_ in order to create sequencing files including BCL images, as well as fastq, fastqc and multiQC files describing sequencing reads as part of the research project.
+Research Project Owner [FULL NAME] would like to notify the Genomics Platform that the direct sequencing submission [SUBXXX] contains sensitive patient material that will create sensitive data after sequencing: the sensitive data will be BCL images and fastq files.

-The sequencing data mentioned above will be generated on one of the sequencers of the Genomics Platform and copied on the Genomics Platform General Sensivite SIF project for internal handling.
+The sequencing data for this run will be generated on a sequencer at the Genomics Platform and copied to the dangpu server within the sensitive and access-controlled dataset /datasets/renew_genomics_sdata-AUDIT for internal handling.

-To deliver the task, the data will be copied on the following infrastructure - which is owned by the research project owner and appropriate for the project requirements: _[S-drive / SIF-project]_.
+To deliver the task, the data will be copied on the following infrastructure - which is owned by the research project owner and appropriate for the project requirements: [S-drive / SIF-project].

-At the latest by the end of the timeframe mentioned above, the sequencing pool will be trashed and the sequencing data will be deleted from the sequencer.
+The library pool will be immediately discarded after sequencing and the sequencing data will be deleted from the sequencer after completing the data transfer to safe storage drive.

 The technical data related to the run (i.e. the sequencing folder without the bcl and fastq files) - which do not include personal data - can be kept on the Genomics Platform N-drives for technical meta-analyses and overall performance of the Genomics Platform.

-Contact person for this project is _[email@sund.ku.dk]_.
+Contact person for this project is [email@sund.ku.dk].
 ```

 ### Our practical workflow

 For sensitive data projects, we will
    * generate raw sequencing data on the sequencer and sync it on the sequencer itself while running (for other runs, we sync the data onto a N-drive while sequencing, but this is not allowed for sensitive data).
-   * make a copy on our general SIF project, where only platform staff has access, for internal handling of the data
+   * make a copy on dangpu dataset (/datasets/renew_genomics_sdata-AUDIT), where only platform staff has access, for internal handling of the data
    * trash any remaining of the physical sample right after sequencing (we suggest you keep a backup in your lab if we need to resequence)

 For sharing the data with you, we need you to indicate on which location we can transfer the data, e.g.: